55% off Wills, that's £35 for a single will or £53 for a Mirror Will, FREE updates for life!

 How it Works

-Writing a Will no longer need to be a stressful affair.
-Smart-Will, a trading style of Sanders Fisher Ltd offers a modern way to create and manage your Will.
+Writing a Will has traditionally been a time consuming and stressful event.
+Using Smart Will this needs no longer be the case..
+Smart-Will, offers a modern solution for creating and managing your Will.
 With Smart-Will, your Will can be created on your phone or tablet easily, securely and legally with FREE updates for life.

-With a jargon-free user-friendly interface, you can create your own single or mirrored, physical or downloadable legal Will with just a few taps.
+With a jargon-free user-friendly interface, you can create your own single or mirrored, physical & downloadable legal Will with just a few taps.

-Smart-Will is the fastest, most cost-effective way to protect and maximize your family’s estate and assets within minutes.
+Smart-Will is the fastest, most cost-effective online will writing solution to protect and maximize your family’s estate and assets within minutes.
 We are confident there is no other quicker way to create your last Will and Testament.
 Dying without leaving a valid Will can cause your family contentious legal implications and large legal bills.
 Smart-Will can help avoid this.

 Smart-Will is perfect for people that are single, divorced, single parents, married or living together.
 Users can appoint executors, professional executors, leave to their loved ones gifts of specific possessions, or monetary amounts, appoint guardians and/or substitute guardians in respect of children, easily leave residue to family or specifically to whoever you wish.
 We also have options for any special requests you may have in regard to your funeral preferences including even leaving video messages to family and friends, and let executors know where any important documents are stored at home.